China signals strong support for decaying North Korea economy

 North Korea's official media said Jang had gone to China to discuss commercial projects between the two countries.

-The trip is seen as the latest sign that Kim is looking seriously at ways to revive his reclusive country's decaying economy which has been in decline for years and is unable even in years of good harvests to feed its 24 million people.
+Jang's trip is seen as the latest sign that Kim is looking seriously at ways to revive his reclusive country's decaying economy that has been in decline for years and is unable even in years of good harvests to feed its 24 million people.

-North Korea already relies heavily on China to support its economy, dragged down by decades of mismanagement and international sanctions over its weapons programmes.
+North Korea already relies heavily on China to support its economy, which has been dragged down by decades of mismanagement and international sanctions over its weapons programmes.

-China, for its part, lives in terror of a political or economic collapse in North Korea which could send a wave of refugees into its poor northeast.

-"Only North Korea's economic opening up can truly ensure peace and stability on the Korean peninsula," said Wei Zhijiang, an expert on the two Koreas at Zhongshan University in southern China.

 Kim's father, who died last December, flirted with reform but never really let it take root, wary of anything that might undermine his family's iron grip over the state.